TillF/WASA-SED/docs/index.md

 (\*each Sub-basin, LU, Terrain Component Unit has a block of data in three lines)<br>
 <sup>1</sup> fraction_rocky will probably become obsolete in future versions.
 If it is 0 for all TCs, the rocky fraction is determined from the fraction of soils that have with a coarse fraction of 1 in their topsoil (see ```soil.dat```).
 Please note that fraction_rocky and the fraction values are internally normalized to unity if the sum is greater than one.
 It is advisable, however, to respect this already during the pre-processing.
 The package lumpR is able to handle impervious areas.

-Example: The combination sub-basin Map-ID of 49, the LU-ID of 19 and the terrain component-ID 25 has a fraction of 12 % (0.12) of impermeable rock area, and 9 different soil and landuse / vegetation classes.
+Example: The combination sub-basin ID of 49, the LU-ID of 19 and the terrain component-ID 25 has a fraction of 12 % (0.12) of impermeable rock area, and 9 different soil and landuse / vegetation classes.
 The sum of the fraction of the impermeable area and of the areal fractions of all SVCs must equal 1.0.
 The first row holds the 9 different soil-IDs (86, 30, 77, 86, etc.).
 The second row contains the landuse / vegetation classes for the same sub-basin – LU – terrain component combination (8002, 8004, 8005, etc.).
 The third line holds the areal fraction of each soil-vegetation specification within each LU-terrain combination.
 The next three lines contain the same block of data for sub-basin 49, LU 19 but for terrain component-ID 26. <br>
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs that was used in hymo.dat (due to computational reasons), in this case 49, 50, 1, 44, etc.; otherwise an error message occurs.

 **7)** ```soil.dat```<br>